- Blocked websites in China: highlights and latest news

 Is it legal to use a VPN?

-Disclaimer: here at SDC we are not qualified to give any legal advice; therefore, if you choose to use a VPN, you do so at your own risk.
+Disclaimer: here at SDC we are not qualified to give any legal advice; therefore if you choose to use a VPN, you do so at your own risk.

 That being said, our interpretation is that using a VPN (an acronym for a Virtual Private Network) is not an illegal act in and of itself, since it uses a technology developed to extend the benefits of private networks to connections that browse the Internet (or for use on a public network).

-Therefore, a VPN is software designed to improve the security of your connection (click here to learn the technical details).
+Therefore, a VPN is a software designed to improve the security of your connection (click here to learn the technical details).
 Specifically, many universities and presumably Chinese government offices use a VPN system to isolate their internal network from the public.

 So, the problem isn’t so much using a VPN as much as the fact that you’re accessing websites that aren’t permitted in China.
 Is that a crime?
 The reality is that we have no idea and therefore can’t offer any advice.